manabie-com/manabie-com.github.io/content/posts/why-we-use-cucumber-for-end-to-end-testing/index.md

 In this step, you can use any language to do like JS, Golang, ...

 End-to-end testing is not only software testing.
-But also is documentation, source of truth
+But also is documentation, source of truth.

 That's why cucumber becomes is one of the best choices for us

--   Implementation of end-to-end testing quickly with many plugin supports
+-   Implementation of end-to-end testing quickly with many plugin supports.
 -   Behavior-driven development.
 Document how the system actually behaves.
--   Using Gherkin language supports human-readable easy
+-   Using Gherkin language supports human-readable easy.

 ## Reference